 Why this programme?

-If you already have proficiency in the Russian language you will have the opportunity to study intermediate or advanced level courses in Russian.
+If you already have proficiency in the Russian language or are a native Russian speaker, you will have the opportunity to take advanced-level subject courses in Russian.

 The programme leads to a Master of Social Science (120 credits) with Eurasian Studies as the main field of study.

 Courses within the programme